 The manager was also very helpful in that he took what details I had of the relative and whilst we were having a guided tour around the tunnels, did a bit of research and was able to pinpoint the most likely place that he lost his life, which is in the area of two villages about 5 miles out of town.
 One of them is called Wancour, I kid you not.
-I need to find out how that's pronounced before we send it to the Aussie next of kin.
+I need to find out how that's pronounced before we send it to the Australian next of kin.

 I tried it on for a bit of discount on the tickets as it did say 'concessions', though The Chef thought that applied to children and students.
-I loved the managers reply, he said "No - Tickets for old people cost more, because you don't move as fast, and it therefore takes longer to get round, plus you keep forgetting what we tell you and so we have to keep repeating it" - love the man, I thought it was hilarious.
+I loved the managers reply, he said "No - tickets for old people cost more, because you don't move as fast, and it therefore takes longer to get round, plus you keep forgetting what we tell you and so we have to keep repeating it" - love the man, I thought it was hilarious.